jspecify/jspecify/docs/docs/start-here.md

 Below are snippets you can use to add a dependency in Maven, Gradle, or Bazel.

-NOtE: Regardless of the build system you use, avoid hiding annotations from transitive dependencies.
+Regardless of which build system you use, avoid hiding annotations from transitive dependencies.
 We recommend including the annotations at runtime, and we have kept the JSpecify jar small to reduce the cost of doing so.
 Each build tool supports different mechanisms that will hide the annotation declarations,